Trichloroethylene: Carcinogenicity

-Metabolic
+Metabolism

 Trichloroethylene is metabolised to trichloroepoxyethane (TCE oxide) which rapidly isomerises to trichloroacetaldehyde (chloral).
 Chloral hydrates to chloral hydrate in the body.
 Chloral hydrate is either reduced to 2,2,2-trichloroethanol or oxidised to trichloroacetic acid.
 Monochloroacetic acid, dichloroacetic acid and trichloromethane were also detected as minor metabolites of TCE.

 Exposure and regulations

 With a specific gravity greater than 1 (denser than water), trichloroethylene can be present as a dense non-aqueous phase liquid (DNAPL) if sufficient quantities are spilt in the environment.

 The first known report of TCE in groundwater was given in 1949 by two English public chemists who described two separate instances of well contamination by industrial releases of TCE.
 Based on available federal and state surveys, between 9% and 34% of the drinking water supply sources tested in the US may have some TCE contamination, though EPA has reported that most water supplies comply with the maximum contaminant level (MCL) of 5 ppb.

 Generally, atmospheric levels of TCE are highest in areas of concentrated industry and population.
 Atmospheric levels tend to be lowest in rural and remote regions.
 Average TCE concentrations measured in air across the United States are generally between 0.01 ppb and 0.3 ppb, although mean levels as high as 3.4 ppb have been reported.
 TCE levels in the low parts per billion range have been measured in food; however, levels as high as 140 ppb were measured in a few samples of food.
 TCE levels above background have been found in homes undergoing renovation.